-- Be able to identify personal reactions and emotions arising from work with the Speaker and demonstrate an ability to explore their own feelings and reactions to the Speaker's issues. - 2.
-Be able to acknowledge tendencies to interpret and/or impose views emerging from their own personal issues - 3.
-Be able to demonstrate the ability to avoid/resist the tendency to impose such views. - 4.
-Be able to explain all interventions (including the use of silence) to Observers. - 5.
-Be able to monitor and separate out their own preferences for future action (if any) when assisting the Speaker to identify future courses of action for themselves.
+- 1. Be able to identify personal reactions and emotions arising from work with the Speaker and demonstrate an ability to explore their own feelings and reactions to the Speaker's issues. - 2.
+Be able to acknowledge tendencies to interpret and/or impose views emerging from their own personal issues and demonstrate the ability to avoid/resist the tendency to impose such views. - 3.
+Be able to explain all interventions (including use of silence) to Observers. - 4.
+Be able to monitor and separate out their own preferences for future action (if any) when assisting the Speaker to identify future courses of action for him/herself.